Law student programs practice areas

 Our work

-The Ministry of Indigenous Affairs (IAO) leads Indigenous policy development, coordination and relationship matters, as well as negotiating and settling land claims with Indigenous partners.
-It manages Ontario’s and the federal government’s relationships with Indigenous communities and organizations.
+The Ministry of Indigenous Affairs and First Nations Economic Reconciliation (IAFNER) leads Indigenous policy development, coordination and relationship matters, and negotiates and settles land claims with Indigenous communities.
+It manages Ontario’s relationships with Indigenous communities and organizations.

-Counsel works with lawyers across the government to provide advice on matters related to Indigenous peoples, Indigenous rights and assertions and policy development, with a particular emphasis on consultation issues.
+Counsel work with lawyers across the government to provide strategic advice on matters related to Indigenous peoples, Indigenous rights and assertions and policy development, with a particular emphasis on advice relating to section 35 rights.

 Our work includes: